LucasKuhn/notes/phase3/mongoDB.md

 ## What we mongoDB needs
 Since it is an Object-Document-Mapper (ODM) it doesn't use active record and for ruby we can use something else instead: The almighty magical **Mongoid**
+*The hell in mongoid?* -> Basically does on MongoDB what ActiveRecord does on normal databases.

 # HOW TO
 ```
 $ brew install mongodb